paulutsch/snake/Dokumente/Hausaufgaben/Hausaufgaben5.md

 # Hausaufgaben zum 26.10.23

 1. Was bedeutet "or", z.B. in if-Blöcken?
 Wozu brauchen wir das?
-Zeige ein Beispiel in unserem Code.
+Z